pulibrary/das_handbook/runner.md

 * Copy over the failing code block from honeybadger into the issue, not just the line numbers (since they can change)
 * In honeybadger, add a comment with the link to the github issue
 * As you troubleshoot, add any updates as a github comment

+## Triaging new lib-answers tickets from the Catalog feedback and Website support.

+* Login to lib answers using CAS https://princeton.libapps.com/libapps/login.php
+* Select the Catalog feedback or the Website support queue.
+* Triage the unassigned tickets.
+* Filter tickets with status: 'new' or 'open'.
+* If the ticket is a cataloging issue then tranfer it to the Cataloging queue.
+* If the ticket is an Electronic Resource issue then transfer it to the ESupport queue.
+* If the ticket is a coding issue then create a github ticket.
+Please include the lib answers ticket number in the github ticket.